Tezaab: Soundtrack

-The song Ek Do Teen was inspired by the opening bars of an old popular song "Chanda Mama Door Ke" composed by the famous yesteryears music composer Ravi for the film Vachan (1955).
+The film's music is composed by Laxmikant–Pyarelal.The song Ek Do Teen was inspired by the opening bars of an old popular song "Chanda Mama Door Ke" composed by the famous yesteryears music composer Ravi for the film Vachan (1955).
 The film's soundtrack album sold more than 8 million units, becoming the second best-selling Bollywood music album of 1988, behind only Qayamat Se Qayamat Tak.

 Ek Do Teen was subsequently recreated for another movie Baaghi 2 (2018), sung this time by Shreya Ghoshal and another version sung by Palak Muchhal.

 So Gaya Yeh Jahan was also remade for another film.
 In 2013, this song was remade for Nautanki Saala!, sung by Nitin Mukesh with composer Laxmikant–Pyarelal.
 In 2019, this song was remade again for the movie Bypass Road, sung by Nitin Mukesh featuring Jubin Nautiyal and Saloni Thakkar with composer Raaj Aashoo.